Training approach

 Continuity clinic begins during the first year.
 First year residents acquire a cohort of patients that they follow throughout the three years of training.
 Continuity clinics are based on campus, at the Primary Care Group, which serves Chicago’s south side and the surrounding areas.

-Sub-specialty
+Sub-specialty training

 Sub-specialty training at the University of Chicago Medical Center is unique in that residents have the opportunity to rotate on dedicated inpatient services run by the sections of Cardiology and Hematology / Oncology.
 Residents also spend time on inpatient general medicine.
 Through these opportunities, residents receive rigorous training in a broad range of medical problems.